kyclark/tiny_python_projects/README.md

 * [Chapter 13: Twelve Days of Christmas](https://www.youtube.com/playlist?list=PLhOuww6rJJNNZEMX12PE1OvSKy02UQoB4): Writing a Python program to create the verses for "The Twelve Days of Christmas" from a given day.
 Learning how to write a function and the test for it, then using the function in a list comprehension and a map to generate the output.

+* [Chapter 14: The Rhymer](https://www.youtube.com/playlist?list=PLhOuww6rJJNPNn2qa5ATHJ0qd-JUgM_s0): Writing a Python program that can split off any initial consonants from a word and append a list of prefixes to create new rhyming "words."
+Exploration of regular expressions to handle words with no initial consonants, with one or more leading consonants, and nothing but consonants.
+Writing a `stemmer()` function and the `test_stemmer()` function to understand it.
+Using list comprehensions with guard statements and how that relates to the `filter()` function.

+* [Chapter 15: The Kentucky Friar](https://www.youtube.com/playlist?list=PLhOuww6rJJNMflxi3aRAQTqG7mvOXRObW): In this chapter we delve further into regular expressions, first learning how to split a string using a regex so we can separate things that look like "words" from non-words like punctuation and whitespace.
+Then we try to identify the word "you" (case-insensitive) to turn into "y'all" and any 2-syllable words ending in "-ing" so we can replace the final "g" with an apostrophe so that "cooking" becomes "cookin'" but "swing" would remain "swing."
+We then apply this to an entire body of text to Kentucky fry the words with amusing results.

+* [Chapter 16: The Scrambler](https://www.youtube.com/playlist?list=PLhOuww6rJJNPcLby3JXlKSo6duCIjh93S): Writing a Python program to find each "word" in a body of text and then scramble the letters such that the first and last letters remain in place, then reconstructing the text for output.
+Using regular expressions to split text, using `random.shuffle()` and understanding in-place mutation vs returning a new value.
+Comparing `for` loops to list comprehensions and the "map()" function.

+* [Chapter 17: Mad Libs](https://www.youtube.com/playlist?list=PLhOuww6rJJNPnNx_Emds00y2RX1Tbk59r): Writing a Python program to play the classic Mad Libs game.
+Reading an input file with placeholders for parts of speech like "adjective" or "noun."
+Getting the inputs to replace those from the user interactively via the "input()" function or taking them from the command-line arguments.
+Using regular expressions to find and replace the placeholders.
+Learning about greedy regex and how to make them not greedy.
+Using the `re.findall()` and `re.sub()` functions.
+Using `sys.exit()` to prematurely exit a program with an error message/value.

 # Forking GitHub repo

 First use the GitHub interface to "fork" this repository into your own account.
 Then do `git clone` of *your* repository to get a local copy.
 Inside that checkout, do: